geffzhang/awesome-semantickernel/README.md

 - [SK release](https://github.com/microsoft/semantic-kernel/releases) SK release notes

 ## Plugins
+ modules that connect Semantic Kernel to different AI models or services, such as GPT-3, Azure Prompt Flow, or the Microsoft Graph
  Plugins are at the heart of unlocking more potential with your [Semantic Kernel](https://github.com/microsoft/semantic-kernel) applications.
 They allow you to connect to external data sources and give large language models tools to be able to interact with native functions and API services.

 If you want to try out your plugins and you do not have a ChatGPT plus subscription or are off the waitlist, you can test this directly **for free** using the Semantic Kernel!